-For HD Pay TV services support of the Clv1 extensions [37] specified by the Cl+ Forum is mandatory except for the Cl+ Browser which is not required.
+For HD Pay TV services support of the CIv1 extensions [37] specified by the CI Plus Forum is mandatory.

 Even though in this document CI is introduced in the context of Conditional Access services, it is duly recognized that CI has been conceived to host also other kinds of expansion modules (e.g. modules providing visual aids to deaf people).